it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/User_Session_Management_Requirements.md

 ## Maturity Level 1

-### Lock Workstation Sessions After Inactivity
+### Lock Endpoint Device Sessions After Inactivity

+[Anti pattern?
+Provide option?]

-Automatically lock workstation sessions after a standard period of inactivity.
+Automatically lock endpoint device sessions after a standard period of inactivity.

 > This is a basic security control that should be used universally.
 Employees should also be trained to lock their computers whenever they leave their devices.

-Scope: Endpoints configured by provider.
+Applies to: Vendor provided hardware

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.11

 ### Set the Cookie Expiration Time

-The session cookie should have a reasonable expiration time.
+The session cookie should have a reasonable expiration time given the sensitivity of the data.
 Non-expiring session cookies should only be allowed for applications with no sensitive information, such as one providing basic public information that is customized for a user.

 Scope: Web components